Le Collège-Lycée Cévenol International: Third and fourth phases: the Collège-Lycée Cévenol

-After 1971 the school became part of the French national education system and its culture gradually changed as the generation of organizers and activists formed during the extraordinary conditions of World War II resistance culture faded away.
-Primarily because it has never charged high tuition and has never aimed to become an exclusive school for the wealthy, the Collège Cévenol has never been financially independent and relies on state funding to survive.
+After 1971, the school became part of the French national education system.
 After growing to an enrollment of about 500 during the 1980s and 1990s, the school encountered financial difficulties and its enrollment returned to around 300 after 1997.
 Since that time, the school has gradually improved its funding and seeks to renew its unique history and culture in the conditions of the 21st century.

-The recent actualities have been marked by the murder of Agnès Marin by Matthieu Moulinas, both being pupils here.
+In 2011, the school attracted media attention because of the murder of Agnès Marin by Matthieu Moulinas, both being pupils here.

 In its last terms the Collège enrolled students from about 30 different nations each year, working in classes from the Quatrième (the equivalent of 9th grade in the US) to Terminale (the 13th and final or "terminal" year in the French primary-secondary system, during which students prepare for the Baccalauréat examination).
 It continued to play a role in the local hosting and relief of refugees from conflicts in the Balkans and Eastern Europe.

 The school maintained partnerships and exchange agreements with several other secondary schools oriented toward international education: